The Monmouth County Clerk runs the elections. I am running for

 When I ran for Sheriff three years ago, spending no money

-race, I still got 5,127 votes just from word of mouth.
-Voters should be much
+the race even once, I still got 5,127 votes just from word of mouth.
+Voters

-political polarization is caused by the exclusion of independent candidates
+polarization is caused by the exclusion of independent candidates from the

-from the process.
-The Supreme Court has declared money to be "speech"
+electoral process.
+The Supreme Court has declared money to be

 There will never be fair elections with a Republican or